sverhoeven/jenkins-environment/README.md

 Resolve hosts in nat network
 ----------------------------

-Virtualization machine can resolv nat networked machines, adding nat dns to /etc/resolv.conf causes deadlock.
+Virtualization machine can't resolv nat networked machines, adding nat dns to /etc/resolv.conf causes circular dependency failure.
 It must be done manually for each nat machine.

 Find nat machines ip and at it to /etc/hosts: